Xtendify/Simple-Calendar/readme.txt

 * Fix: Search queries using quotes should now work as expected.
 * Fix: Better character encoding for small screen mode characters.
 * Fix: Max number of events should no longer refresh to 2500 on change.
+* Fix: Default cache iteval should now display correctly.
+* Fix: Custom date should now show correct month when set to the first of a month.
 * Tweak: Updated default event template tags formatting.
 * Dev: Updated imagesloaded library to 4.1.0.